yyamamo/HW-18-Blockchain/README.md

 ### 2. Go Ethereum Tools
-Download Go Ethereum Tools from https://geth.ethereum.org/downloads/ Select version “Geth & Tools 1.9.7” in the Stable Releases section.
-Decompress the downloaded zip file in the folder of the network.
+Download Go Ethereum Tools from https://geth.ethereum.org/downloads/ Select version “Geth & Tools 1.9.7” in the Stable Releases section Decompress the downloaded zip file in the folder of the network

 # Description of the network
 #### Nodes and jason files are saved in "fujioka" folder